Disbursement Information: Spring 2021

 - Late starting or short-term classes in which you are enrolled in are included in your enrollment for financial aid.
 Financial aid may not disburse until your classes begin.

 - Dropping a late starting class within the 100% refund period, not attending or having a class cancelled may result in a reduction of financial aid.

-- Increasing financial aid awards for added enrollment can be made only if you are waitlisted in a late starting class on January 18, 2019 at 5 p.m.; AND add the class within the 100% refund period: AND notify the Financial Aid Office after adding the class.
+- Increasing financial aid awards for added enrollment can only be made if you are waitlisted in a late starting class on April 9, 2021 at 5 p.m.; AND add the class within the 100% refund period: AND notify the Financial Aid Office after adding the class.